 - Students are required to pass five comprehensive examinations within a four-week period designated by the PhD-ThD Committee.
-Four of these examinations are set in the principal area of study and one in the cognate area. - The regular course requirements of 48 credits or more must be completed before the student can sit for comprehensive examinations. - The comprehensive examinations determine a student's proficiency in the major area of emphasis and in the cognate area of study, familiarity with pertinent literature, and skills in criticism and analysis. - Students are expected to demonstrate greater proficiency in the major area of emphasis than in their cognate area. - When students make formal application to take the comprehensive examinations, they are thereby also applying for advancement to candidacy, which is granted subject to passing all comprehensive examinations and approval of the dissertation proposal by the PhD-ThD Committee.
+Four of these examinations are set in the student's field of study with components from both departments and the fifth is in the cognate area. - The regular course requirements of 48 credits or more must be completed before the student can sit for comprehensive examinations. - The comprehensive examinations determine a student's proficiency in the field of study and in the cognate area of study, familiarity with pertinent literature, and skills in criticism and analysis. - Students are expected to demonstrate greater proficiency in their field of study than in their cognate area. - When students make formal application to take the comprehensive examinations, they are thereby also applying for advancement to candidacy, which is granted subject to passing all comprehensive examinations and approval of the dissertation proposal by the PhD-ThD Committee.